 Rack with different pants size and color.

-Buying men’s pants without understanding how size measuring works is like ordering boots online without knowing your feet size.
-It’s a gamble at best, which is why we’ve prepared this complete men’s pants size guide for you to help you make the best choice regarding your clothes purchase.
+Buying men’s pants without understanding how size measuring works is like ordering a pair of boots online without knowing your foot size.
+It’s a gamble at best, which is why we’ve prepared this comprehensive A-Z men’s pants size guide, put together to ensure you never second-guess your bottom purchases again.

-We’ll go over everything you need to know, starting with pants sizes you need to be aware of, to taking measurements yourself, and anything in between.
+We’ll go over everything you need to know, starting with US pants sizes you need to be aware of through taking measurements yourself, and everything in between.
+Whatever they say, size does matter.
+At least when it comes to your pants.

 These days, it’s not unusual to find pants sizes that exceed the regular XXXL limit, such as 4XL, 5XL, and so on.
-What’s different about these pants is that they measure a wider waistline, but not necessarily a longer inseam.
+What’s different about these pants is that they measure a wider waistline but not necessarily a longer inseam.
+So, keep that in mind when shopping.

 Size